ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-abuse-permision.png" width="" height="" >

-From the picture above, we can see this APK file has five dangerous malware permision that are required to make it run perfectly.
-One of the interesting part is permision.WAKE_LOCK and permision.RECEIVE_BOOT_COMPLETED.
-This permision will allow the malicious APK to execute command before device sleep.
-Another one is permision to execute command after device completely boot.
+From the picture above, we can see that this APK file requires five dangerous malware permissions to function properly.
+One of the interesting aspects is the permissions WAKE_LOCK and RECEIVE_BOOT_COMPLETED.
+These permissions allow the malicious APK to execute commands before the device goes to sleep and after the device has completely booted, respectively.

 ### Manifest File

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-manifest.png" width="" height="" >

-AndroidManifest file is a root element for android application.
-If we look at this picture above, it give us initial information about the application permision, version, package name.
-For this malicious APK, we have 10 abnormal permision request while perform installing process.
+The AndroidManifest file is a root element for an Android application.
+If we look at the picture above, it provides us with initial information about the application's permissions, version, and package name.
+For this malicious APK, there are 10 abnormal permission requests during the installation process.

 ### Application Package

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-package.png" width="" height="" ></p>

-Whatsbulk is package name for this malicious APK.
-In this picture above, we can see there is 10 java file under Whatsbulk Folder.
-Of course we will explore the behaviour of the java code.
+The package name for this malicious APK is Whatsbulk.
+In the picture above, we can see there are 10 Java files under the Whatsbulk folder.
+Yes of course, we will explore the behavior of the Java code.

 ## Malicious capabilities